ofgot/TimeKeep/README.md

 **Authors:** Daria Kuznetsova

 ## 🌟 Overview
-**Memo** is a unique social network that allows users to **create, store, and share memories** in the form of **time capsules**.
+**Memo** is a unique social network that allows users to **create, store, and share memories** and create **time capsules**.
 Capsules remain locked until a specified future date, ensuring special moments are preserved and revealed at just the right time.

 ## ✨ Features
 - 🕰 **Time Capsules** – Lock memories until a set date (weeks, months, or years).